 For unique-user counting, we create a daily pseudonym by hashing your random identifier together with the current date.
 A new pseudonym is produced each day, so you cannot be linked across days.
 Your raw identifier is never written to disk in our analytics system.
 All analytics records are automatically deleted after 90 days.

-Push notifications are delivered using the Web Push Protocol.
-Your subscription credentials are stored on our servers and used only to send you (a) rain delay and weather-related game alerts, (b) a one-time welcome message within 24 hours of subscribing, and (c) — if you opt in via Settings — a short once-a-day morning summary.
+Push notifications are delivered using the Web Push Protocol (web app) or the Apple Push Notification service (APNs, iOS app).
+Your subscription credentials — a browser push subscription or an APNs device token — are stored on our servers and used only to send you (a) rain delay and weather-related game alerts, including alerts for games involving your tracked roster players if you opt in, (b) a one-time welcome message within 24 hours of subscribing, and (c) — if you opt in via Settings — a short once-a-day morning summary.
 We never sell or share your push subscription.
 No push notification is ever sent for advertising or promotional purposes outside of Dugout Radar.
-We enforce a hard cap of 3 notifications per device per day across all notification types combined.
+What you receive is governed by your Settings: the alert toggles control which games trigger notifications, and the quiet-hours window suppresses all notifications during the local-time hours you choose.
+As a safety backstop against malfunctions, we additionally enforce a hard ceiling of 12 notifications per device per 24 hours across all types combined — normal operation sends far fewer.
 If a subscription becomes invalid — for example, because you cleared your browser data — it is automatically removed from our system.
 You can unsubscribe at any time in the Settings tab or through your browser's notification settings.

 You can request deletion of your data by emailing dugoutradarapp@gmail.com.
 We will delete your records from our system.